George Canning: Foreign secretary and Leader of the House

 In August 1822, Castlereagh committed suicide.
 Instead of going to India, Canning succeeded him as both foreign secretary and Leader of the House of Commons.

-He gave support to the growing campaign for the abolition of slavery.
-Canning continued many of Castlereagh's foreign policies, such as the view that the powers of Europe (Russia, France, etc.) should not be allowed to meddle in the affairs of other states.
-This policy enhanced public opinion of Canning as a liberal.
-He also prevented the United States from opening trade with the British West Indies.
+In a surprise to contemporaries, Canning continued many of Castlereagh's foreign policies, such as the view that the powers of Europe should not be allowed to meddle in the affairs of other states.
+This policy enhanced public opinion of Canning as a liberal, even if the man successfully moved to empower British capitalism and international influence particularly in oceanic trade.
+His most significant difference from Castlereagh as foreign minister was in Canning's abolitionism — as Castlereagh had been ambivalent toward slavery.
+It also is unlikely that Castlereagh, were he still alive, would have sided with anti-monarchic Spanish liberals or recognized new South American republics that had broken away from Spain in the 1820s as Canning did.

 Southeast Asia

 Canning signed the Anglo-Dutch Treaty of 1824 which resolved outstanding matters from the previous treaty intended to redistribute colonies formerly administered by the Dutch East India Company in the East Indies, which had been seized during the Napoleonic Wars by the British East India Company owing to Britain's position in the wake of the Napoleonic conquest of the Netherlands of recognising its holdings as hostile territory; the most violent conquest resulting from this policy was the 1811 invasion of Java led by Stamford Raffles.
 After the war, Raffles' extra-legal establishment of a trading post in Singapore, a vassal of the Dutch-backed Johor Sultanate, formed the flashpoint for the 1824 renegotiation.

 This treaty's impact has lasted until the present day, with the established borders essentially being those between the modern nation-states of Malaysia and Indonesia; Singapore also was ruled directly by the EIC from that point on, with the former arrangement of equal control between Sultan Hussein Shah, Temenggong Abdul Rahman and Resident of Singapore William Farquhar declared null and void in its aftermath.